Surabaya East Java, Indonesia Travel Guide

 This market is famous for its incredibly varied food offerings, notably Chinese-Indonesian specialties.
 It remains a must-visit for food lovers.

-An authentic setting for exploring the cuisine.
+An authentic setting for exploring the local dishes.

 Sushi bars and ramen shops.